Last updated at Sat, 18 Nov 2023 19:46:27 GMT

-Rapid7 has been at the forefront of vulnerability risk management for 20 years — from the days where on-premise Nexpose scanners ruled, to our cloud-based InsightVM solution, to our Managed Vulnerability Management service.
+Rapid7 has been at the forefront of vulnerability risk management for 20 years — from the days where on-premise Nexpose scanners ruled, to our cloud-based InsightVM solution, to our Managed Threat Complete service.

 Now, we’re adding a new capability (and report) to connect proactive and reactive security for our MDR Essentials customers.
 We call it Attack Surface Visibility.

 Our goal with Attack Surface Visibility — built exclusively for our MDR Essentials customers — is to help proactively plug the holes that attackers may exploit and, in turn, reduce the number of low-hanging incidents that could be avoided.